-Welcome to Indiana University and the Counseling Psychology program, a unit of the Department of Counseling and Educational Psychology.
-Navigating the start of your doctoral studies is a life-changing experience under any circumstances but in the midst of a global pandemic it is nothing short of historic (click here for up-to-date COVID-19 information for the Bloomington campus).
-We will be challenged together to be creative and adaptable in pursuit of our teaching and learning strategies.
-In spite of these challenges the counseling psychology faculty are dedicated to working with each of you to facilitate a productive and meaningful academic journey.
+Welcome to Indiana University and the Counseling Psychology doctoral program.
+Navigating the start of your doctoral studies is a life-changing experience under any circumstances but in the midst of our post pandemic era we continue to adjust to the impact of that event on our collective wellbeing. (click here for up-to-date COVID-19 information for the Bloomington campus).
+Despite these challenges, the counseling psychology faculty are dedicated to working with each of you to facilitate a productive and meaningful academic journey.
 Learning to maneuver through a doctoral program requires more than keen intellect.
 It requires planning, mapping out a schedule, clearing a set of hurdles, and wading through a seemingly endless amount of paperwork and administrative tasks (mostly in an electronic format these days).
-This handbook will help address these challenges and provide a guide to answer many of your important questions.
+This handbook will help address a significant portion of these challenges and provide a guide to answer many of your important questions.